Trying to Conceive Again

 Am I able to get pregnant with no Fallopian tubes?

-If your Fallopian tubes were removed or both have been deemed completely blocked, it is still possible to get pregnant with IVF because it bypasses the Fallopian tube and the embryos are placed directly into the uterus.
+If your Fallopian tubes were removed or both have been deemed completely blocked, it is still possible to get pregnant but only with IVF because it means that the Fallopian tubes are not needed because the eggs are collected from the ovaries with a needle, are fertilised outside the body, and then the embryos are placed directly into the uterus.

 Back to top